ParthJadhav/Tkinter-Designer/README.md

 tkdesigner --theme clam $FILE_URL $FIGMA_TOKEN
 ```

+Generated `gui.py` files can be imported from another Python file without starting `mainloop()` automatically, so you can attach commands separately and regenerate the UI later.
+Use `-f` when you want the CLI to clear and regenerate an existing `build` directory.

 ## 🦋 Supporting Tkinter Designer

 Consider making a donation to the Tkinter Designer project if you or your business have benefited from it.
 This will accelerate Tkinter Designer's development!
 Making coffee is simple; I'll be happy to enjoy one.